aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/aboveaverage/_index.md

 ### setIsAboveAverage(boolean) {#setIsAboveAverage-boolean-}

+<b>@deprecated.</b> Please use the 'isAboveAverage' property instead.
 Get or set the flag indicating whether the rule is an "above average" rule. 'true' indicates 'above average'.
 Default value is true.

 ```javascript
 setIsAboveAverage(value: boolean) : void;